py-pdf/pypdf/docs/meta/scope-of-pypdf.md

   [`pdfkit`](https://pypi.org/project/pdfkit/).
 * **Replacing words within a PDF**: [Extracting text from PDF is hard](https://pypdf.readthedocs.io/en/stable/user/extract-text.html#why-text-extraction-is-hard).
    Replacing text in a reliable way is even harder.
+* **(Not) Extracting headers/footers/page numbers**: While you can apply heuristics, there is no way to always make it work.
+PDF documents simply don't contain the information what a header/footer/page number is.